szymonmichalski/starid-1/docs/index.md

 *12.10.2017*

-on the encoder side, here's an example of generating symbols representing nouns, blue, and verbs, green. we can build symbols from numerical lengths. for a noun with sides 2.3, 5.1, 4.9 we could have the symbol 235149.
+on the encoder side, here's an example of generating symbols representing nouns, blue, and verbs, green. we can build symbols from numerical lengths. for a noun with sides 2.3, 5.1, 4.9 we could have the symbol 235149. on the decoder side, symbols are built from numerical starids.

 ![nouns and verbs](images/nouns and verbs.png)